pulp-platform/datamover/README.md

 ```sh
 make sim
 ```
+By default QuestaSim GUI is active.
+You can simulate the RTL in CLI mode with `GUI=0 make sim`.

 ## Test Results
 If the tests pass successfully, you should see the following message displayed at the end: